programmer647/library/README.md

 Next steps:
-create a table for authors so that there isn't repeated data in tblbooks. make it update automatically when adding books so that you don't have to add authors see if the username can be the primary key if a method is put in to ensure there are no repeated usernames better way to loan books eg searching by book and user
+write checkoverdue page that will run every time an admin logs onto the website create a table for authors so that there isn't repeated data in tblbooks. make it update automatically when adding books so that you don't have to add authors see if the username can be the primary key if a method is put in to ensure there are no repeated usernames better way to loan books eg searching by book and user